chrissarmstrong/seeking-manifold/content/Experiment Ideas/Neural Cellular Automata.md

 ---
 Recently I came across this great post published a few years ago in Distill: [Growing Neural Cellular Automata](https://distill.pub/2020/growing-ca/).

-A cellular automata is a cell on a grid that has a set of rules that defines what happens to it based on what its neighboring cells do. *Neural* cellular automata (or NCA) extend that idea by giving each cell an identical neural network and then training that shared network with some objective function.
+A cellular automata is a system composed of cells on a grid in which each cell has an identical set of rules that define its behavior based on the states of neighboring cells. *Neural* cellular automata (or NCA) extend that idea by giving each cell an identical *neural network* and then training that shared network with some objective function.

-You can get the flavor of what they're able to do just by looking through their animations showing the images they produce.
+You can get the flavor of what NCA are able to do just by looking through the animations in that post.

 I find this fascinating on several fronts:
 - The idea that you can have cells that contains a single, shared program to create an entire 'organism' is pretty amazing.